Payum/Payum/src/Payum/Stripe/Resources/docs/raw-capture.md

 Installation and configuration are same and we have to modify only a prepare part.

-Here you have to modify a `paymentName` value.
+Here you have to modify a `gatewayName` value.
 Set it to `stripe_js` or any other you want.
 The rest remain the same as described basic [get it started](https://github.com/Payum/Core/blob/master/Resources/docs/get-it-started.md) documentation.

 ```php